 Security management systems for the supply chain -- Electronic port clearance (EPC) -- Part 2: Core data elements

-ISO 28005-2:2011 contains technical specifications that facilitate efficient exchange of electronic information between ships and shore for coastal transit or port calls.
-It is intended to cover safety and security information requirements related mainly to the relationships between the ship and the port and coastal state authorities.
+ISO/PAS 28005-2:2009 contains technical specifications that facilitate efficient exchange of electronic information between ships and shore for coastal transit or port calls.
+It is intended to cover safety and security information requirements related mainly to the relationships between the ship and the port and coastal state authorities as defined below.

-The core data elements defined in ISO 28005-2:2011 are specified so that their meaning and interpretation in general are independent of the context in which they are used.
+The core data elements defined in ISO/PAS 28005-2:2009 are specified so that their meaning and interpretation in general shall be independent of the context they are used in.

-ISO 28005-2:2011 contains definitions of core data elements for EPC.
+ISO/PAS 28005-2:2009 contains definitions of core data elements for electronic port clearance.
 These elements cover all requirements for ship-to-shore and shore-to-ship reporting as defined in the following.

 - All FAL standard declarations (FAL 1 to 7) as defined in the FAL Convention.

-- All general ship reporting requirements as defined in IMO Resolution A.851.
+- All general ship reporting requirements as defined in IMO A.851]

-- Required reporting as defined in the bulk loading and unloading code IMO Resolution A.862.
+- Required reporting as defined in the bulk loading and unloading code IMO A.862.

-- ETA reporting to pilot station as defined in IMO Resolution A.960.
+- ETA reporting to pilot station as defined in IMO A.960.

-ISO 28005-2:2011 can also be used for information exchanges between the ship and the ship agent, the port and ship operator or manager.
+ISO/PAS 28005-2:2009 can also be used for information exchanges between the ship and the ship agent, the port as well as ship operator or manager.
 It will not necessarily cover issues such as customs clearance of imported or exported goods or transport service provisions to goods owners.